 The peony is outrageously beautiful in bloom in springtime—with lush foliage all summer long.
-See how to grow peonies.
+Here’s how to grow peonies and get the best peony flowers in your garden.

 Peony flowers are perennials that come back every spring to take your breath away.
 The plants may live longer than you do—some have been known to thrive for 100 years.